-PE1-04 Transition Age You ıth (TAY) Project (continued) Active Minds Local colleges and universities will develop and support chapters of this student run mental health awareness, oducation, and advocacy group.
-The student run chapters will organize campus wide events to remove the stigma that surrounds mental health issues and create an environment for open conversations about mental health issues.
-RUH-S-H continues to support the Send Sience Packing exhibit on campuses when available.
+PEI-04 Transition Age Youth (TAY) Pro th (TAY) Project (continued) Active Minds Local colleges and universities will develop and support chapters of this student run mental health awareness, education, and advocacy group; The student run chapters will organize campus wide events to remove the stigma that surrounds mental health issues and create an environment for open conversations about mental health issues.
+RUHS-BH continues to support the Send Silence Packing exhibit on campuses when available.
 SSP is a nationally recognized traveling exhibit of 1,100 donated backpacks representing the number of college students lost to suicide each year.
-TAY & their families There are chapters at RCC, UCR, College of the Desert, MSJC, MVC, & C Bagtist Fund the Send Silner Peaking Exhibit when available-Spring 2020 tour canceled due to COVID; will be rescheduled for Spring 2021 Directing Change Program and Film Contest The contest is part of Each Mind Matters: Cellifornia's Mental Health Movement and statewide efforts to prevent suicide, reduce stigma and discrimination related to mental illness, and to promote the mental health and wellness of students.
+TAY & their families There are chapters at RCC, UCR, College of the Desert, MSJC, MVC, & Cal Baptist Eund the Send Silence Packing Exhibit when available -Spring 2020 four canceled due to COVID; will be rescheduled for Spring 2021 Directing Change Program and Film Contest The contest is part of Each Mind Matters: California's Mental Health Movement and statewide efforts to prevent suicide, reduce stigma and discrimination related to mental illness, and to promote the mental health and wellness of students.
 Youth are asked to produce a short film that focus on suicide prevention and mental health challenges.
 A simultaneous program contest and award ceremony is coordinated at the local level for Riverside County youth.
-Youth and TAY ages 14-25 RUHS-BH co-sponsors with San Bornardino DBH, 2020 Riverside entries: 171 Film Submissions from 26 schools to 563 youth 2020 local event canceled due to COVID Riverside County Virtual Recognition Ceremony May 7, 2020, available on FaceBook, instagram, Snapchet, YouTube Teen Suicide Awareness and Prevention Program (TSAPP) MOU with RUHS- Public Health to incorporate Suicide Prevention (SP) curriculum with many Middle and High School campuses within 8 school districts.
+Youth and TAY ages 14-25 RUHS-BH co-sponsors with San Bennardino DBH; 2020 Riverside entries: 171 Film Submissions from 26 schools by 563 youth Riverside County Virtual Recognition Ceremony May 7, 2020; available on FaceBook, Instagram, Snapchat, Teen Suicide Awareness and Prevention Program (TSAPP) MOU with RUHS.
+Public Health to incorporate Suicide Prevention (SP) curriculum with many Middle and High School campuses within 8 school districts.
 The main goal of the SP program is to prevent teen suicide by providing training and resources to students, teachers, counselors, and public health workers.
 Each high school and middle school within the selected school district will be required to establish a suicide prevention club on campus or partner with an existing service group throughout the school year to train them in the Suicide Prevention (SP) curriculum.
-In addition [PS will assist acted to stabilished suicide prevention club and middle school service group with a minimum of two (2) SP activities throughout the school year.
+In addition IPS will assist each established suicide prevention club and middle school service group with a minimum of two (2) SP activities throughout the school year.
 Students are highly encouraged to participate in the annual Directing Change video contest.
 The remaining activities will include handing out SP cards at open house events, school events, and making PSA announcements.
-Middle and high school students MOU with RUHS - PH PEI-05 First Onset for Old er Adults Cognitive-Beńavioral Therapy (CBT) fo Late-Life Depression Early intervention program for older adults with depression.
-This is an individual intervention that can be provided in the location where the participant feels comfortable.
-Older Adults Contract with The Center (Desert).
-Contract for Western and Mid-County regions was not re-newed, an RFP released 9/13/19 for Western & Mid- County regions,RFP cancelled due to proposals received did not provide adequate information to address the required services and proposed costs were determined to be unreasonable.
+Middle and high school students MOU with RUHS - PH PEI-05 First Onset for Older Adults er Adults Cognitive-Behavioral Therapy (CBT) for Late-Life Depression Cognitive-Behavioral Therapy (CBT) for Early intervention program for older adults with depression.
+This is an individual intervention that can be provided Late-Life Depression Older Adults Contract with The Center (Desert); Contract for Western and Mid-County regions was not re-newed; an RFP released 8/13/19 for Western & Mid- County regions;RFP cancelled due to proposals received did not provide adequate information to address the required services and proposed costs were determined to be unreasonable.
 Program to Encourage Active Rewarding Lives for Seniors (PEARLS) Program for older adults who have minor depression and are receiving home-based social services from community services agencies; Individual early intervention.
-Older Adults Contract with Inland Caregiver Resource Center Countywide.
+Older Adults Contract with Inland Caregiver Resource Center Countywide